Adema Sangale: Other considerations

-In August 2013, the Nairobi-based Business Daily Africa newspaper named Adema Sangale among the Kenya's Top 40 Under 40 Women in 2013.
+In August 2013, the Nairobi-based Business Daily Africa newspaper named Sangale among "Kenya's Top 40 Under 40 Women in 2013".

-She was nominated a New Generation Leader by the African Leadership Network.
-Adema also served as past chair of the Business Women's Initiative in Kenya, an initiate founded by Mary Robinson former President of Ireland.
+She was nominated as a New Generation Leader by the African Leadership Network.
+Sangale also served as past chair of the Business Women's Initiative in Kenya, an initiate founded by Mary Robinson, former president of Ireland.
 She is currently the Chair of the Harvard Africa Alumni Network.

-Adema Sangale is a contributor to the Nairobi-based Daily Nation English language newspaper.
+Sangale is a contributor to the Nairobi-based English language newspaper Daily Nation.